-- 1) Make sure the object is selected in a drawing. - 2) Open the Area dialog (Figure 90) using one of the following methods: - Go to Format > Area on the Menu bar. - Click on Area in the Line and Filling toolbar. - Right-click on the selected object and select Area from the context menu. - Click on More Options on the right of the Area panel title on the Sidebar.
+- 1) Make sure the object is selected in a drawing. - 2) Open the Area dialog (Figure 89) using one of the following methods: - Go to Format > Area on the Menu bar. - Click on Area in the Line and Filling toolbar. - Right-click on the selected object and select Area from the context menu. - Click on More Options on the right of the Area panel title on the Sidebar. - 3) Click on Area to open the Area page. - 4) Select the type of area fill from the available options (None, Color, Gradient, Image, Pattern, or Hatch). - 5) Select the required area fill options that become available for each type of area fill selected. - 6) Click OK to close the Area dialog and save the changes to the area fill.